IntersectMBO/plutus/plutus-metatheory/src/Cost/Model.lagda.md

 starting from a `BuiltinCostMap`.

-We need to construct a `BuiltinModel (arity b)` for each `b`, and this may fail if the model int the map doesn't correspond to the arity.
+We need to construct a `BuiltinModel (arity b)` for each `b`, and this may fail if the model in the map doesn't correspond to the arity.

 ```
 getModel : Builtin → BuiltinCostMap → Maybe (Σ Builtin (λ b → (BuiltinModel (arity b))))